-CAN-BIKE lessons are back for 2021!
+CAN-BIKE lessons will return in 2022!
 Practical on-bike lessons will be delivered using all necessary COVID precautions including contact-less delivery, physical distancing, and sanitizing.
 In-class lessons will be delivered online using Zoom and digital materials.

 1-on-1 cycling instruction in the City of Brampton is available through The Bikeport, taught by Kevin Montgomery, a certified CAN-BIKE instructor.
 Instruction will have a strong focus on urban cycling transportation purposes, such as commuting, and shopping, and taking kids to school.

 CAN-BIKE is a nationally-recognized cycling education program.
 Introduced in 1985 by the Canadian Cycling Association, CAN-BIKE has designed a series of cycling courses for youth and adults, as well as specialized instructor training.
 CAN-BIKE programs operate in cities across Canada, from large metropolitan centres like Toronto and Vancouver, smaller communities like Thunder Bay.

 CAN-BIKE’s values include manoeuvrability, predictability, visibility and communication.